lorenlew/FilmOverflow/README.md

 The system must have 4-level access layer.

--For anonymous users there is available movies' list, seances' list, tickets' prices, movies' details and movies' reviews browsing.
+- For anonymous users there is available movies' list, seances' list, tickets' prices, movies' details and movies' reviews browsing.

--There must be an ability for registered users to estimate movies, write reviews, reserve and buy tickets.
+- There must be an ability for registered users to estimate movies, write reviews, reserve and buy tickets.
 There must be provided an ability to view free/sold/reserved seats for a certain seance, personal user's profile, purchased tickets.

--Moderators must have an ability to view list with users, manage movies, seances, access of users.
+- Moderators must have an ability to view list with users, manage movies, seances, access of users.

--Administrators must have an ability to view list with users, manage roles and access of users and, in particular, moderators, change the list of cinemas.
+- Administrators must have an ability to view list with users, manage roles and access of users and, in particular, moderators, change the list of cinemas.